 MATE is installed with:

-sudo apt install mate-desktop-environment-extras mate-dock-applet
+sudo apt install mate-desktop-environment-extras mate-dock-applet lightdm

-Cinnamon is used in Mint Linux by default.
+Cinnamon is used in Linux Mint by default.
 Cinnamon strives to provide a traditional experience and is a fork of GNOME 3.

 Cinnamon is installed with: